AFS Feed Utah food drive

 Feed Utah Food Drive

-AFS, a cooperatively-owned wholesale distributor, mobilized its Associated Retail Operations (ARO) locations along with Lee’s Marketplace, Bella’s Market, Davis Food & Drug, Peterson’s Fresh Market and Stewart’s Marketplace to serve as community drop-off points.
-The combined collection from these independent grocers pushed the entire Feed Utah drive to a total of 801,331 pounds collected across all partners.
+AFS, a cooperatively-owned wholesale distributor, mobilized its Associated Retail Operations locations, along with Lee’s Marketplace, Bella’s Market, Davis Food & Drug, Peterson’s Fresh Market and Stewart’s Marketplace to serve as community drop-off points.

 “We appreciate the many team members at retail and wholesale who made this effort possible,” said Sarah Pettit, director of public affairs for AFS.